 The network map itself gets updated automatically if you add, move, or remove a piece of network equipment.
 The map draws connections between routers, switches, and endpoints on your network.
 The map is color-coded displaying overloaded connections in red.
 It also gives a read-out of the volumes of data that each connection carries.

 The Network Performance Monitor includes two other mapping facilities, which also generate network visualizations automatically.
 These are NetPath and PerfStack.
 NetPath gives you views on all of the links, detailing all of the devices that data will have to pass through on a journey between two given pieces of equipment.
 These links even extend over the internet to include Cloud-based services.
-PerfStack is a really useful tool that can explain to you why applications and services are performing badly.
+PerfStack is a handy tool that can explain to you why applications and services are performing badly.
 This screen shows the ongoing performance graphs for a given application with each of the services supporting it beneath it – the services and hardware that support those underlying layers are also shown in the form of a stack.
 This will help you identify the root cause of performance issues immediately.

-The Network Performance Monitor is a comprehensive monitoring system that will keep adjusting network maps and performance indicators in real times.
+The Network Performance Monitor is a comprehensive monitoring system that will keep adjusting network maps and performance indicators in real-time.
 It will also alert you when operational metrics move into warning conditions.
 As a full, live management system, this package doesn’t come cheap.
 It installs on the Windows Server environment and you can get it on a 30-day free trial.

 If you aren’t really in the market for a full network monitoring system and just want a tool that can map your network, then take a look at the SolarWinds Network Topology Mapper.
 This tool is cheaper than the Network Performance Monitor.
 It also runs on Windows 10 and Windows Server and you can get a 14-day free trial of it.
 This tool will draw you a nice, straightforward map of your network, which you can export to Visio.